2025 Phoenix Percussion Composition Competition

-2024 winning composition is "Soar" by Colin Eng
+2025 winning composition is "Luminescence" by Kyle Krause

 Press Release:

-The Phoenix Performance Foundation (PPF) is delighted to announce the results of the first annual Phoenix Percussion Composition Competition.
+The Phoenix Performance Foundation (PPF) is pleased to announce the results of the second annual Phoenix Percussion Composition Competition.
 The PPF Board was thrilled with the response to the "Call for Scores".
-In all, there were 244 submissions from 40 countries.
+In all, there were 135 submissions from 21 countries.
+From the United States submissions from 35 different states were received.

-The winner is Colin Eng, with his composition titled "Soar".
-The winning work will be performed by the University of Delaware Percussion Ensemble in the Spring of 2025.
-In addition, Mr. Eng will receive a cash prize of $500 and the option to publish the work with Bachovich Music Publications.
+The winner is Kyle Krause from the United States, with his composition titled "Luminescence".
+The winning work will be performed by the University of Delaware Percussion Ensemble in the Spring of 2026.
+In addition, Mr. Krause will receive a cash prize of $1000 and the option to publish the work with Bachovich Music Publications.

 Many thanks to our donors, board members, and the staff at New Music Engine without which the completion would not be possible.
 Special thanks to all the composers who created and submitted compositions to the competition.